 Now that you have an expert-backed event toolkit, it’s time to learn how to host right on Alignable.
 Because we know your time is tight and that you see the value of creating connections and leading groups, we made it easy.

-But before you jump into the steps, know that only group administrators or moderators can host events.
-And they can only occur within groups.
-If you’re not yet a group admin or moderator, you can start a new group or find a group to join and reach out to the current moderators to see if they need help.
+First off, anyone can host events—either from your home feed or in a group.
+If you want to host one in a group, you have to be a group admin or moderator.
+You can start a new group or find a group to join and reach out to the current moderators to see if they need help.
 You can also work with them to set up your event.

 5 steps to host your event on Alignable

-- At the top of your group page, click “Write a Post” to open the menu.
+- At the top of your group page or home feed, click “Write a Post” to open the menu.
 Then, choose the option “Add an Event” > “Virtual Event.”

 - Fill in your virtual event information, including a header photo, event title, event date, and event description.